UK visa Schemes for Ukrainian Refugees

 - pass relevant security and background checks, which will include all adults in the households

-Also note that from 19th February 2024, the maximum initial time you will receive to remain in the UK under this visa scheme will be 18 months.
+Successful applicants will be granted a Homes for Ukraine visa with permission to stay in the UK for up to 18 months.
 However, this can be extended by another 18 months eventually by applying for the Ukraine Permission Extension Scheme, giving you a total time of 3 years in the UK.
+If the child’s parent is the sponsor, and has less than 18 months permission remaining, the child’s visa duration will be aligned with their parent’s.

 Further guidance and FAQs can be found here (as well as throughout this website!):